open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-apache-httpd-server.md

   ![Php-Response](/img/instrument-apache-http-server/php-response.png)

-- Now, traces and spans can be seen on the zipkin backend.
+- Now, traces and spans can be seen on the Zipkin backend.
 To view them, type [localhost:9411][] on the browser and click on the **Run Query** Button.
 To see the details, click on the **SHOW** button corresponding to `/index.html`.

   ![Span-Delay](/img/instrument-apache-http-server/span-delay.png)